 | Detail | Information |

-| 🏢 Headquarters and origin | Founded in 2011, St. Petersburg, Florida (USA) |
+| 🏢 Headquarters yorigenn | Founded in 2011, St. Petersburg, Florida (USA) |

 | 🛡Specialty | High-Risk Merchant Accounts (High-risk accounts) |

-| 🧩 Service Model | Intermediary with a network of more than 20 acquiring banks |
+| 🧩 Service Model | Broker with a network of more than 20 acquiring banks |

-| 💳 Top Industries | CBD, Nutra, Adult Content, Vaping and iGaming |
+| 💳 TOP Industries | CBD, Nutra, Adult Content, Vaping and iGaming |

-| 👤 Medium | Dedicated account manager for each business |
+| 👤 Medium | Dedicated account manager for each merchant |

 Why look for alternatives to PayKings

-Better alternatives to PayKings for high-risk merchants
+Best alternatives to PayKings for high-risk merchants

-| Costs and fees | Best for |
+| Costs and fees | Better for |

 | From 15% (Pro Plan) to 20% (Free) | Merchants who need daily liquidity and crypto payments. |